What is Browse Abandonment?

 - Clicking on a product suggestion from another email or message.

 Browse abandonment emails should not be sent too long after someone leaves your website.
-Typically, your first email should be sent within an hour or two after they leave your site, with 24 hours afterwards being the maximum.
+Typically, your first email should be sent within an hour or two after they leave your site, with 24 hours afterward being the maximum.

 How Often Do I Send Browse Abandonment Emails?